lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 yarn init
 ```

 Yarn prompts for some input.
-In my case I just accepted all the defaults, but you might want to do it differently.
+In my case, I just accepted all the defaults, but you might want to do it differently.
 However, to follow this guide, I would leave `entry point` as `index.js`.
 Otherwise we'll all get confused!

 ![Initialize a project with Yarn](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/yarn-init.png)